oalders/is/README.md

 ### known

-Prints known information about resource to `STDOUT`.
-Returns 0 on success and 1 if info cannot be found.
+Prints known information about a resource to `STDOUT`.
+Returns `0` on success and `1` if info cannot be found.

 #### os